Corasinth/seven-at-one-blow/README.md

 ## Usage

 To play this game simply type a few simple commands into the mock terminal to solve the puzzles.
-You can just start
+All of the commands are hinted to in the text provided, see if you can get the right combination of words to progress through the storyline!

 If you get stuck, use the `help` command to see what you can do.
 Alternatively, you can take a look at the original story this game is based on [found here](https://www.gutenberg.org/files/503/503-h/503-h.htm#link2H_4_0031).